Alpha 1.1

 • In the game, actions are resolved by rolling the die that corresponds to the relevant Capacity.
 Capacity checks are important for determining the outcomes of actions and dealing with the various challenges and interactions in the game.
 These checks can be divided into two categories: unopposed and opposed, each with different narrative and mechanical roles.

-• When a character faces a challenge not directly contested by another's actions, an unopposed check is employed.
+• An unopposed check is employed when a character faces a challenge not directly contested by another's actions.
 The player rolls a die corresponding to the relevant Capacity against a GM-set difficulty level, which spans from 2 (signaling a straightforward task) to 12 (indicating a task of extreme difficulty).
 The difficulty reflects the complexity and the stakes of the task.
 Success is marked by a roll that meets or exceeds this threshold, achieving the character's goal or advancing them towards it.

 • Player: "I want to leap across to the next skyscraper, using the debris as a makeshift bridge".